Dachau camp trial: Legal basis and indictment

 The indictment, which was drawn up on 2 November 1945 and subsequently served to the defendants, comprised two main charges, which were brought together under the heading "violation of the customs and laws of war".
 The defendants were charged with war crimes committed against Allied civilians and (Allied) prisoners of war in the Dachau concentration camp and its satellite camps from early January 1942 to the end of April 1945.
 Initially, only crimes committed against citizens of the Allies of World War II were prosecuted; German crimes against German citizens were not prosecuted in the aftermath of the war and generally only tried later in German courts.
 The defendants were accused of having participated unlawfully and intentionally in the mistreatment and killing of Allied civilians and prisoners of war in a coordinated action.
 In addition to the general participation in the crimes committed in the Dachau Concentration Camp, the bill of indictment also listed specific Exzesstaten that were attributed to individual defendants.

-The defendants were accused of joint action (common purpose), which assumed an approving participation in a system of killings, mistreatment and inhuman neglect and therefore implied a presumption of guilt.
+The defendants were accused of joint action (common design), which assumed an approving participation in a system of killings, mistreatment and inhuman neglect.
 Therefore, the prosecution had to prove that "each of the accused was aware of this system, that he knew about what was happening to the prisoners, and it had to prove to everyone that in his place of administration, the organisation of the camp, he supported this system through his behaviour, his activity, the functioning of this system, he participated in this functioning".
 If this evidence was provided, the individual sentencing varied according to the nature and extent of an individual's participation.
 This legal construct, which did not require that individual proof of the offence be provided for a conviction, was foreign to the European legal tradition.

 Originally, 42 members of the former camp administration were to be indicted in the Dachau camp trial.
 However, since Hans Aumeier and Johannes Baier were not present and the indictment could not be served on them, they were removed from the list of defendants at the beginning of the trial.
 Beier was later sentenced to death in a side trial, but the sentence was commuted to prison.
 Aumeier was sentenced to death in the Auschwitz trial, following his extradition to Poland.
 He was executed in Krakow in January 1948.
 The remaining group of 40 accused comprised 32 members of the camp team, five doctors and three prisoner functionaries who had held leading positions in the camp.
-Among the 32 members of the camp team was were former camp commander Martin Weiß, his adjutant Rudolf Suttrop and Johann Kick, head of the Politische Abteilung.
+Among the 32 members of the camp team were former camp commander Martin Weiß, his adjutant Rudolf Suttrop and Johann Kick, head of the Politische Abteilung.
 The accused doctors included Claus Schilling, three camp doctors and a military doctor.
 With the exception of the Austrian Fridolin Karl Puhr and Johann Schöpp, a Volksdeutscher from Romania, all the accused were German citizens.